emhkayho/mL/README.md

 # mL
-it consist of a machine learning project
+it consist of a growing number of machine learning projects